background image

 Privacy Notice

-Millie's Mark is delivered by NDNA and supported by the Department for Education (DfE).
-NDNA is a membership association providing services to day nurseries and early years or childcare providers.
+Millie’s Mark is delivered by NDNA on behalf of Millie’s Trust and supported by the Department for Education (DfE).
+NDNA is a not-for-profit membership association providing services to day nurseries and early years or childcare providers.

 This Privacy Notice explains our practices, including your choices, regarding the collection, use and disclosure of certain information, including your personal information, by National Day Nurseries Association (NDNA) when using the Millie’s Mark website.